Am I Relationship Ready?

 Relationship Ready?

 The ability to know if you are in a place to enter into a romantic relationship with another can be difficult to know.
-Let’s face it – love is relationships and lovecomplex!
+Let’s face it – love is complex!
 There are tons of articles on the Internet that offer “quizzes” and “assessments” that are designed to reveal your supposed level of relationship “readiness”.
 If you search your heart however, you soon realize that these assessments are nothing more than gimmicky tools, designed to box you into a given outcome.

 Perhaps a more effective way of knowing the answer to the question – Am I relationship ready – is to look at the warning signs that likely suggest you are not ready.

 What follows are 10 Signs that strongly indicate you are not yet ready to be involved in a romantic relationship.
-The list is not exhaustive andtumblr_n5ff0mEpTw1s682gho1_500 was created after consulting a number of relationship counselors, marriage therapists and couples experts here at 2nd Story Counseling.
+The list is not exhaustive and was created after consulting a number of relationship counselors, marriage therapists and couples experts here at 2nd Story Counseling.

 Generally speaking, if three or more of these “Not Relationship Ready” signs apply to your situation, it may support a larger mosaic of evidence that you need to work on yourself more